-Column name Content description

-Well The well location in the plate the sample is from

-Perform Droplet Reading Yes or No

-Experiment Type Experiment type from the Plate Editor

-Sample description 1 - 4 The sample name used to identify the well in the Plate Editor tab

-SampleType Sample type from the Plate Editor

-Supermix Name Supermix from the Plate Editor

-Assay type Assay type selected in the Plate Editor

-Target Name Target Name from Plate Editor tab

-TargetType Target type assigned to the target in the Plate Editor

-Signal Ch1 Selected fluorophore in Channel 1

-Signal Ch2 Selected fluorophore in Channel 2

-Signal Ch3 Selected fluorophore in Channel 3

-Signal Ch4 Selected fluorophore in Channel 4

-Signal Ch5 Selected fluorophore in Channel 5

-Signal Ch6 Selected fluorophore in Channel 6

-Reference Copies Copy number identified for the reference target in the Plate Editor tab

-Well Notes Entries by the user

-Plot?
-If selected, target will be used to calculate the copy number for the well

-RDQ Conversion Factor The Residual DNA Quantification conversion factor for the well

-Note: RDQ is only available in Residual DNA Quantification experiments.
+Column name Content description Well The well location in the plate the sample is from Perform Droplet Reading Yes or No Experiment Type Experiment type from the Plate Editor Sample description 1 - 4 The sample name used to identify the well in the Plate Editor tab SampleType Sample type from the Plate Editor Supermix Name Supermix from the Plate Editor Assay type Assay type selected in the Plate Editor Target Name Target Name from Plate Editor tab TargetType Target type assigned to the target in the Plate Editor Signal Ch1 Selected fluorophore in Channel 1 Signal Ch2 Selected fluorophore in Channel 2 Reference Copies Copy number identified for the reference target in the Plate Editor tab Well Notes Entries by the user Plot?
+If selected, target will be used to calculate the copy number for the well RDQ Conversion Factor The Residual DNA Quantification conversion factor for the well Note: RDQ is only available in Residual DNA Quantification experiments.